ScuffleTV/scuffle/design/video-infrastructure.md

 Caching the video locally also means that viewers can watch at a higher quality since the bandwidth will be local and is likely to be faster & cheaper than international bandwidth.

-Edge is a complex system designed to do these functions efficiently, reliably, and cost-effectively.
+Edge is a rather complex system designed to do these functions efficiently, reliably, and cost-effectively.
 So for that reason, there is a [separate flowchart diagram for edge](./cdn-edge.md).

 ## Website